jasongrimes/grimesit-mm/_pages/services.md

 ![full](/assets/images/feature-infrastructure.webp){: .full}

-From bare metal to cloud, server to VM to container to serverless, I've scaled real-world systems for decades.
+From bare metal to cloud,
+from server to VM to container to serverless, I've scaled real-world systems for decades.
 Before that, I was a network engineer in Silicon Valley.
 For me the "full stack" goes down to TCP/IP.